List of people indicted in the International Criminal Court: Saif al-Islam Gaddafi

+Yoav Gallant

+Yoav Gallant was indicted on 21 November 2024 alongside Benjamin Netanyahu for war crimes and crimes against humanity committed during the Gaza war, including the use of starvation as a method of warfare, murder, persecution, and other inhumane acts.

 Laurent Gbagbo

 Laurent Gbagbo was indicted on 23 November 2011 on four counts of crimes against humanity with regard to the situation in the Republic of Côte d'Ivoire.
 As the President of Côte d'Ivoire, Gbagbo is alleged to have organized, along with members of his inner circle, systematic attacks against civilians during post-election violence that began on 28 November 2010.
 National security forces, the National Armed Forces, militias, and mercenaries under the command of Gbagbo are alleged to have murdered, raped, persecuted, and inhumanly treated civilians who were perceived to be supporters of Alassane Ouattara, Gbagbo's opponent in the 2010 presidential election.
 According to the arrest warrant for Gbagbo, the crimes occurred in and around Abidjan, including in the vicinity of the Golf Hotel, and in the western part of the country from 16 December 2010 to 12 April 2011.
 Gbagbo was detained by forces loyal to Ouattara in the presidential residence on 11 April 2011.
 On 29 November 2011, Gbagbo was transferred to the Court.
 On 5 December 2011 he made his first appearance before the Court and the confirmation of charges hearing took place from 19 to 28 February 2013 before the pre-trial chamber and on 12 June 2014 it confirmed all the charges against him.
 On 11 March 2015, the Trial Chamber joined the cases against Charles Blé Goudé and Laurent Gbagbo.
 The trial in the case began on 28 January 2016.

 Gbagbo and Goudé were acquitted on 15 January 2019 and their release was ordered.